 Many women fail to properly take off their makeup and make sure that their face is thoroughly cleansed.
 But, if you're looking to prevent those acne scars, you can't afford not to.
 And that is why I recommend the Completely Clear Gelée Makeup Remover to tackle all the makeup from the day.
 Don’t let makeup be the cause of your next breakout.

 I know that you may feel like you are permanently stuck to that face wash and night cream that you have been using for the last ten years.
 And you might even swear by its magical powers, but let me ask you an honest question.
 Are you still having breakouts?

 If the answer is yes, then that's a serious sign that those products have been letting you down for a VERY long time.
 So, now that we've established that, it's time to toss them!
-Using products that actually help heal the skin and clear breakouts and acne scars is what you need!
+Using products that help heal the skin and clear breakouts and acne scars is what you need!
 So I suggest our Clear Skin Kit to give you a firm foundation for clear skin!
 Wouldn't that be nice??

 4. Ignoring Inflammation

 Since you now know how acne scars develop, you need to remember the source of acne: inflammation.
 So the only way to combat acne scarring is to kill inflammation at the root like a weed in our front yard that just makes everything ugly.